The Beginnings of the Dream

 Growth, Changes, and a Vision of the Future

-On July 7, 2016, the Festival celebrated the biggest event of its history with the ribbon cutting for the Beverley Taylor Sorenson Center for the Arts, including two new theatres for the Festival: the outdoor Engelstad Shakespeare Theatre (which replaced the aging Adams Shakespeare Theatre) and the Eileen and Allen Anes Studio Theatre (a new, flexible theatre which seats approximately 200 playgoers).
+On July 7, 2016, the Festival celebrated the biggest event of its history with the ribbon cutting for the Beverley Taylor Sorenson Center for the Arts, including two new theatres for the Festival: the outdoor Engelstad Shakespeare Theatre (which replaced the aging Adams Shakespeare Theatre) and the Eileen and Allen Anes Studio Theatre (a flexible, more intimate theatre which seats approximately 200 playgoers).
 These two theatres join the existing Randall L. Jones Theatre to give the Festival three very different performing spaces.
-Anchoring the northwest corner of the Beverley Center is the new Southern Utah Museum of Art.
-Also on the center are offices, a rehearsal/education hall, and other space for the Festival.
+Anchoring the northwest corner of the Beverley Center is the Southern Utah Museum of Art.
+Also on the center are administration offices, a rehearsal/education hall, and other production spaces for the Festival.
 This center is, of course, a part of Southern Utah University.

 Fred C. Adams stayed active at the Festival in the role of founder and irrepressible advocate until his death on February 6, 2020.

-The Festival now plays to over 100,000 patrons annually over a sixteen-week season with a budget of over $7 million.
-Each year the Festival produces eight or nine professional plays.
-In addition, a smaller touring production plays to schools throughout the West during the winter months.
-In keeping with its mission to entertain, enrich, and educate its audiences, the Festival also offers a variety of activities such as a free pre-play Greenshow, orientations, literary and production seminars, classes, workshops, and backstage tours—making it a true destination theatre, and one of Utah’s cultural treasures.Past Festival Performances
+The Festival now plays to over 100,000 patrons annually over a sixteen-week season with a budget of over $8.5 million.
+Each year the Festival produces six to seven professional plays.
+In addition, smaller educational productions tour to schools throughout the West during the winter months.
+In keeping with its mission to entertain, enrich, and educate its audiences, the Festival also offers a variety of free activities such as pre-play Greenshows, orientations, and literary and production seminars, in addition to ticketed or paid activities like backstage tours, Repertory Magic, classes, workshops, and summer sleep-away camps for students—making it a true destination theatre, and one of Utah’s cultural treasures.Past Festival Performances